-Travelers must obtain an approved Authorization to Travel prior to departure.
+Travelers must obtain an approved Authorization to Travel prior to departure that includes an estimated cost of travel.
 Traveler and approver will sign off on the Travel Authorization form that they will follow the state guidelines for travel arrangements and cost (including airfare, etc).
 Determine your mode of travel and either reserve a University vehicle or complete a car cost comparison (if fleet vehicle is not available) and/or flight cost to determine and choose the most efficient mode of travel prior to departure.
 The traveler will print a copy of their submitted expense report and attach receipts and car cost comparison, or flight listing if applicable, substantiating that they have followed the state guidelines and utilized the most cost effective travel arrangements.
 This information will then need to be forwarded to their approver, who will use this to certify expenses.
-Someone in a position of higher administrative authority must approve travel expense.
 Expense reports must be submitted no later than 60 days following completion of the trip (including travel advances).
 For overnight trips, traveler will receive 75% of allowable per diem on the day of departure and return.
 For non-overnight trips: travelers will receive 100% of the allowable per diem if travelers are away for more than (12) hours and travel more than 50 miles from home or headquarters.

 Generally, an employee traveling on official VSU duties as a consequence of their employment must: